-Weed & Crabgrass Control (Included in the Annual Turf Management Program)
+Weed & Crabgrass Control (Included In Your Bundled Turf Management Service)

 Is your lawn overrun with weeds and crabgrass?
-Let the lawn care specialists at Maple Leaf Landscape introduce you to our powerful and effective weed control applications.
+Let the lawn care specialists at Maple Leaf Lawn Care & Pest Control introduce you to our powerful and effective weed control applications.
 For more than a decade we have been fighting the good fight against weeds and producing flawless lawns.
-Let our lawn care pros rise to the challenge and transform your landscape.
+Let our lawn care pros rise to the challenge and transform your lawn.

 Our lawn service specialists have more than 20 years of experience in the lawn care industry, and our lawn service programs are specifically designed for the Atlanta region.
 It is own goal to really know our customers and create a relationship built on trust and communication.
-Let Maple Leaf Lawn Care and Landscaping show you what true lawn service is all about.
+Let Maple Leaf Lawn Care & Pest Control show you what true lawn service is all about.

 – A pre-emergent application designed to prevent new weeds from growing is coupled with a post-emergent treatment that eradicates those already existing.